An extended method for Statistical Signal Characterization using moments and cumulants, as a fast and accurate pre-processing stage of simple ANNs applied to the recognition of pattern alterations in pulse-like waveforms: Mathematical approach

-Finally, we conclude that a signal can be characterized by the statistical moments \numeq{eq:moment_tq}, \numeq{eq:moment_tq_cent} or \numeq{eq:moment_fq_cent}, the cumulants \numeq{eq:cumulant_def}, or the SSC parameters \numeq{eq:SSC_Hirsch}.
+Finally, we conclude that a signal can be characterized by the statistical moments (\eqs{eq:moment_tq}, \numeq{eq:moment_tq_cent} or \numeq{eq:moment_fq_cent}), the cumulants \numeq{eq:cumulant_def}, or the SSC parameters \numeq{eq:SSC_Hirsch}.
 The precision of such signal characterization depends on the number and relevance of these parameters (for instance, the influence of a particular moment in \numeq{eq:Fourier_dev} or \numeq{eq:cumulant_exp}).
-We can note that the calculation of these statistical parameters involves a sum or operation over the $N_{\!s}$-sampled values of $f(t_n)$ (to the computation of the SSC parameters is necessary to explore all the samples to detect the extrema of the function).
-That means their computational strength is $\propto N_{\!s}$, which is very light compared with other techniques, like convolution, Discrete Fourier Transform (DFT), or Fast Fourier Transform, whose take a strength $\propto N_{\!s}^2$ or $\propto N_{\!s} \log_2(N_{\!s})$ \cite{Book_Hirsch92}.
-Therefore, these statistical methods are adequate to be applied in embedded systems with limited computational capability or in real-time systems when a very-fast procedure is required to characterize different signals.\\
+The calculation of these statistical parameters involves a sum or an operation over the $N_{\!s}$-sampled values of $f(t_n)$); to compute the SSC parameters, it is necessary to examine all samples to detect the extrema of the function.
+That means their computational strength is $\propto N_{\!s}$, which is very light compared to other techniques, such as convolution, the Discrete Fourier Transform (DFT), or the Fast Fourier Transform, which require a strength $\propto N_{\!s}^2$ or $\propto N_{\!s} \log_2(N_{\!s})$ \cite{Book_Hirsch92}.
+Therefore, these statistical methods are suitable for applications in embedded systems with limited computational capability or in real-time systems, where a fast procedure is required to characterize different signals.\\